 <HA>Introduction

-<MTFO>In spite of all technological and social advances, violent behaviors continue being common in our contemporary world.
-Due to the magnitude of these behaviors, they have also been considered as a real problem of public health (World Health Organization, 2002).
-Violent behaviors are shown in different levels, from domestic abuse to mass homicide and wars.
-Table 1.1 shows the percentage of violent deaths in different countries of the world.
-It can be seen that annually almost one million and half violent deaths happen; the vast majority of them happen in low and middle income countries.
+<MTFO>In spite of technological and social advances, violent behaviors continue to be common in our contemporary world.
+Due to the magnitude of these behaviors, they are also considered a public health problem (World Health Organization, 2002).
+Violent behaviors occur at different levels, from domestic abuse to mass homicide and wars.
+Table 1.1 shows the percentage of deaths that are the result of violence in different countries around the world.
+Annually, there are almost one and a half million violent deaths worldwide and the vast majority of them are in low- and middle-income countries.
 Homicides represent almost half a million deaths annually.

 <INSERT TABLE 1.1 HERE>

-TABLE 1.1 Violent deaths (homicides, suicides and deaths related to wars) at the end of the twentieth century (Modified and adapted from WHO Global Burden of Disease Project for 2000).
+TABLE 1.1 Global estimated violence-related deaths (homicides, suicides, and deaths related to wars) at the end of the twentieth century (modified and adapted from the WHO Global Burden of Disease Project for 2000)

-However, violent deaths have an unequal distribution in different countries of the world, different age ranges, and gender.
-Homicide rates varies in different regions of the world.
-Statistics show that there are particularly violent regions, as in Southern Africa and different Latin American regions (Central and South America and the Caribbean).
-Western European countries have the lowest levels of violent deaths.
-(UNODC Homicide Statistics, 2013).
+However, violent deaths are unequally distributed among different countries, among different age ranges, and by gender.
+Homicide rates vary in different regions of the world.
+Statistics show that there are particularly violent regions, such as Southern Africa and different Latin American regions (Central and South America and the Caribbean).
+Western European countries have the lowest levels of violent deaths (UNODC, 2013).

-As it was mentioned, the age/gender distribution of violent deaths is different (Figure 1.1).
-Violent deaths are significantly more often in men than in women, particularly in medium age ranges.
-And, violent deaths are perceptibly more common in young adults than in another stage of life.
+As mentioned, the age and gender distribution of violent deaths is not even (Figure 1.1).
+Victims of violent deaths are significantly more often male than female, particularly in the medium age ranges.
+In addition, violent deaths are perceptibly more common in young adults than in any other stages of life.

 <INSERT FIGURE 1.1 HERE>

-FIGURE 1.1 Distribution of homicides per gender and age range (Modified and adapted from WHO, Causes of Death 2008 database, 2011)
+FIGURE 1.1 Distribution of homicides by gender and age range (modified and adapted from the WHO Causes of Death 2008 database, 2011)

 In some countries, homicides represent one of the leading causes of death.
-As it was mentioned, Latin American countries are particularly violent and in many of them there are civil conflicts, which increase perceptibly the number of violent deaths; such is the case of Colombia.
+As mentioned, Latin American countries experience particularly high levels of violence and there are civil conflicts in many of them, which lead to perceptible increases in the number of violent deaths, such as in Colombia.

-Despite the fact that the League of Nations was initially created and then the United Nations in order to avoid wars among nations, those efforts have been partially useless, and not only the aggression among people but also among nations continues being significant.
-In fact in the twentieth century, there were some of the worst wars that humankind had known.
-Table 1.2 shows the 25 wars through the history, which have had more than one million of deaths.
+Despite the fact that the League of Nations was initially created, followed by the United Nations, to avoid wars among nations, those efforts have been partially unsuccessful; aggression not only among people but also among nations continues to be significant.
+In fact, the twentieth century saw some of the worst wars that humankind has known.
+Table 1.2 shows the 25 wars throughout history that have resulted in more than one million deaths.
 Of these, 12 (about 50%) happened in the twentieth century, showing that this century was particularly violent.

 -------------------------------------------------------------------------------------------